CraicOverflow89/KraQL/readme.md

  - there are no default values for fields
  - there are no constraints for fields
  - there are no indexes
+ - the current table record parser does not handle escaped pipes

 ### File Types